Why are Playable Ads a Great Way to Pitch Your Mobile Game?

 by Game Marketing Genie, on 23-Jul-2020 10:13:38

-We are witnessing a shift towards ad formats that encourage interaction between brands and their users.
-People enjoy playing games and this makes interacting with a game through playable ads much more palatable.
-These types of ads have high conversion and retention rates compared to still images and video ads that don’t allow users to experience the game until they make the decision to download it.
+We are witnessing a shift towards ad formats encouraging interaction between brands and their users.
+People enjoy playing games, making interacting with a game through playable ads much more palatable.
+These ads have high conversion and retention rates compared to still images and video ads that don’t allow users to experience the game until they decide to download it.

-In this blog, we will share best practice tips on how to create playable ads that will boost your ROAS (return on ad spend).
+This blog will share best practice tips on creating playable ads that will boost your ROAS (return on ad spend).

 What is a playable ad?

-A playable ad is an advertisement form that combines all core interactive gestures of a mobile game such as tap, touch, swipe, scoring and more to market a brand to its target users.
+A playable ad is a paid advertisement form that combines all core interactive gestures of a mobile game such as tap, touch, swipe, scoring, and more to market a brand to its target users.

-Some of the features that make playable ads a key component of a successful game marketing plan include:
+Some of the features that make playable ads a vital component of a successful game marketing plan include:

 - Interactive & fun: They expose consumers to experiences that create momentary fun and enjoyment!